 The Halloween Collection

-All Hallows' Eve is nearly upon us!
+All Hallows' Eve is upon us!
 And for all those who love a good scare, Mrs Downing our Librarian has created a Halloween Collection.

 Vampires, unexplained mysteries, ghosts and witches, there is sure to be something for everyone to enjoy.